 That’s bad news for retirees, government bottom lines, our economy, and our healthcare system.

 How does this affect me?

 This issue is important to every Canadian.
-If you yourself are retired, have a family member who is retired or one day wish to retire, this issue has a direct impact on you.
+If you yourself are retired, have a family member who is retired or one day wish to retire, this issue has a direct impact on you and your retirement security.

 What about Canadians who don't even have a pension?

 Nearly 7 out of 10 working Canadians do not have a workplace-based pension.
-The National Association of Federal Retirees and its coalition partners believe that instead of reducing pension benefits for existing retirees, government and private sector employers should focus on expanding retirement security.
+The National Association of Federal Retirees and its partners believe that instead of reducing pension benefits for existing retirees, government and private sector employers should make retirement income more secure.
 None of the money saved by these cutbacks are designed to go into new pensions for those currently not covered.
-This is the beginning of a slippery slope that will reduce the already precarious situation of Canadian pensioners.
+This is the beginning of a slippery slope that will reduce the already precarious situation retirement income of millions of Canadians, including pensioners.

 And together we can stop it.